-The Texas Ratio for First Midwest Bank decreased dramatically from 22.10% as of September 30, 2012 to 10.37% as of September 30, 2013, resulting in a positive change of 53.09%.This indicates that the balance sheet and financial strength for First Midwest Bank has improved dramatically in recent periods.
+The Texas Ratio for First Midwest Bank decreased slightly from 12.88% as of December 31, 2012 to 9.09% as of December 31, 2013, resulting in a positive change of 29.42%.This indicates that the balance sheet and financial strength for First Midwest Bank has improved slightly in recent periods.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
 First Midwest Bank has $8.18 billion in assets with $1.18 billion in equity, resulting in a capitalization level of 14.37%, which is excellent.

 |FDIC Certificate #||3709|

 |Assets and Liabilities|

 |Real Estate Owned||$29.34 million|

 |Return on Assets||1.04%|